-Denver is a vibrant, active city at the base of the majestic Rocky Mountains.
+Denver is a vibrant city at the base of the Rocky Mountains.
 With 300 annual days of sunshine, The Mile High City is a year-round destination that combines rich Western heritage and passion for the outdoors with urban excitement.
-Its walkable downtown features chef-owned restaurants, brewpubs, professional sports, shopping, family attractions, arts and culture.
+The downtown features chef-owned restaurants, brewpubs, professional sports, shopping and family attractions.
 Denver is the premier gateway to the best of the Western USA’s national parks including Mesa Verde, one of four national parks in Colorado, as well as Yellowstone in Wyoming and the Canyonlands in Utah.

 Memphis is a soulful mix where past and present blend, creating an authentic Southern experience.
 No trip is complete without visiting landmarks such as Graceland (Elvis Presley’s former home), Sun Studio, STAX, Beale Street and the National Civil Rights Museum, but don’t miss a chance to discover what’s happening today.
 Local musicians may have gotten their inspiration from the icons – Elvis Presley, Al Green and Justin Timberlake – but the musical results are original, soulful and a true taste of Memphis.
 Come feed your imagination with the sights, sounds and culinary flavors of Memphis.